Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 Key Management:

 The EncryptionService class integrates with your existing authentication system by using the symmetric key from authStore to encrypt the DCPE keys
+DCPE keys are stored in two locations for optimal performance and cross-device consistency:
+  - In the database (encrypted_dcpe_keys column in user_keys table) for persistence across devices
+  - In localStorage for faster access on the current device The EncryptionService follows a prioritized loading strategy:
+  1. First tries loading from database (primary source) for cross-device consistency
+  2. Then tries localStorage as a fallback for backward compatibility
-DCPE keys are generated once, then encrypted and stored in localStorage On subsequent sessions, the encrypted DCPE keys are retrieved and decrypted using the user's symmetric key Encryption Functions:
+  3. Generates new keys if neither source is available All DCPE keys are always encrypted with the user's symmetric key before storage Encryption Functions:

 encryptText: Standard encryption for document content